-As rewarding as social work is, nothing can compare to becoming a Mommy!
+Of all the hats I wear, nothing can compare to being a Mommy!
 After I had my son Jack, I realized it was time to reinvent my career.
 I wanted to stay at home with him to witness all his special “firsts,” so I returned to my roots as a writer.
-I started to freelance, began work on my children’s book, and conceived and birthed this blog!
-After spending so many years working with children and parenting issues, it’s been interesting to now see many scenarios play out in my own home.
-What Lara Wrote is my place to share my parenting experiences from both a personal and professional perspective.
-Just call me “Mommy, MSW!”
+I started to freelance as both a writer and a publicist, began work on my children’s book, and conceived and birthed this blog!

 This site is a collection of stories about what makes life interesting: The beauty (and beastly) of parenthood.
 Interviews with amazing people.
-And lifestyle articles about everything from party planning to organic food.
+Lifestyle articles about everything from entertainment to organic food.
 There’s a story here for everyone.

 Thanks for visiting and please follow along!